starfishlover62/RedditSearch/README.md

 This program has only been tested on an Ubuntu-based Linux system.
 It should work on all Linux systems however.

+Will only work on Python versions 3.12 and greater.
 **Tested Python versions**: 3.12-3.13

 **Table of Contents**: